makersacademy/takeaway-challenge/README-steps.md

 > The takeaway will create a new customers order after being placed

- - Feature test: customer order is created after order is placed. *test passed*
+ - Feature test: customer order is created after order is placed. *test failed*
- - Write test: place_order will return new order. *test failed*
+ - Write test: place_order will return new Order object. *test failed*
- - Write code: define Order class and file into takeaway. place_order method to now return new order object. *test failed*
+ - Write code: defined Order class and required the file into takeaway.rb.
+Added place_order to return an instance of Order. *test failed*
  - Rewrite test: place_order will return instance of the Order class. *test passed*

  **Feature test passed.
-A new order is created once order is placed.**
+A new order is created once a customer's order is placed.**

-> The customers order will be store the selected dishes.
+> The customers can view the selected dishes in their order.

  - Feature test: customers order to store selected dishes. *test failed*
  - Write test: describe Order which responds to customers_order. *test failed*